smartmeio/arancino-library/README.md

 TODO

 ### Responde Code
-Each command send via the API, will receive a response.
+Each command sent via the API, will receive a response.
 Response contains the Response code and the Response value.